louischrisorona/100-days-of-code/log.md

 I'm not familiar with all of the Set.prototype methods, but I'll figure this out.

 I could not figure out this algorithm for producing the series.
 I need to do some more research.

+### Day 5: July 18th - 19th, 2020
+**Today's Progress**: **Note: I'm a little behind on my 100daysofcode and have not quit! **

+I just learned that I was creating a table wrong using vanilla JS!
+No wonder my rows were elements, but the <td> was text...
+Table DOM elements have methods available.
+Make sure to double check everything available to you.
+#DOMObjects #VanillaJS

+DOM Object methods like 'createElement', but there are actually Table Object methods like 'insertRow()' or 'insertCell()'

+Yup you can create rows by selecting your Table then using its built-in methods and properties.

+This is so much easier than the way I attempted.

+Frameworks really hold our hands on some things.